04 November,2020 | Reading Time: 5 minutes

 The most frequent comorbid diagnoses are dysthymia (the so-called “double depression”) and anxiety disorders (both at 30% to 80%), disruptive disorders (10% to 80%), and substance use disorders (20% to 30%).
 Comorbid substance abuse, conduct disorder, social phobia, and general anxiety disorder are more common in adolescents, while separation anxiety disorder is more common in children.

-Vulnerability to depression also arises from stressful life events.
+Vulnerability to depression in children also arises from stressful life events.
 Previous depression can contribute to the risk of future depressive disorder in young people.
 Cognitive distortions (i.e. negative view of self, future and/or the world) and errors in thinking are psychological factors affecting depressive disorders.

 There is reasonable concern about the possibility of increased suicidal behaviour in depressed youth treated with antidepressant medications (Leslie et al. 2005).
 Therefore, when initiating medication, careful monitoring is advised.